The Nest

 Go Back To Previous Page

 If you live in any major city, you must consider crime risk.
 Unfortunately, that goes for living in NYC as well.
 The good news is that, based on the sheer number of daily crimes, New York is one of the safer U.S. cities.
 If you rate it per capita, the crime rate goes even lower.
-Not all NYC neighborhoods are equal regarding crime and safety, though.
+However, not all NYC neighborhoods are equal in crime and safety.
 Keep reading to know the most dangerous ones across the New York boroughs.
 It will help you determine which area of the city is best for you and which you should avoid.
 What are the Most Dangerous Neighborhoods in New York City

-This neighborhood in east Brooklyn is one of the city’s most dangerous places.
+This neighborhood in east Brooklyn is one of the city’s most dangerous places and by far one of the Bronx‘s worst neighborhoods.
 It has one of the highest homicide rates and a high percentage of drug-related crimes.
+For some, it has some of the most dangerous streets in America.

 Hunts Point